ABOT-DK/requirement-analysis/README.md

 This repository serves as a **comprehensive resource** for understanding, documenting, and managing software requirements throughout the development lifecycle.
 It includes:
 ## What is Requirement Analysis?

-**Requirement Analysis** is a foundational phase in the Software Development Life Cycle (SDLC) that focuses on identifying, gathering, and analyzing the needs and expectations of stakeholders for a new or modified software system.
+**Requirement Analysis** forms a foundational phase in the Software Development Life Cycle (SDLC) that focuses on identifying, gathering, and analyzing the needs and expectations of stakeholders for a new or modified software system.
 This process ensures that all stakeholders have a clear, shared understanding of what the software should achieve before the design and development stages begin.

 ### Purpose of Requirement Analysis